-Stuff I use in my day to day work life.
+Stuff they use in their day to day work life.

-MacBook Air 13" with some oooold OS for testing
+MacBook Air 13" High Sierra with some oooold OS for testing

 MacMini devserver, CI, etc